State of Policing: The Annual Assessment of Policing in England and Wales 2017

 This is Her Majesty’s Chief Inspector of Constabulary’s report to the Secretary of State under section 54(4A) of the Police Act 1996.
-As required by that section, it contains his assessment of the efficiency and effectiveness of policing in England and Wales in respect of the inspection year 2016.
+It contains his assessment of the efficiency and effectiveness of policing in England and Wales for the inspection year 2017.

-This reporting period has seen the second complete cycle of PEEL (police effectiveness, efficiency and legitimacy) inspections, which consider the effectiveness and efficiency of police forces, and assess the legitimacy of how they discharge their obligations (that is, how they behave and treat people).
+This reporting period has seen the third complete cycle of PEEL (police effectiveness, efficiency and legitimacy) inspections.
+They consider the effectiveness and efficiency of police forces, and assess their legitimacy (that is, how they behave and treat people).
+These inspections give a comprehensive analysis of how each police force in England and Wales has performed.

 Get the report